 If you have been referred for treatment for a blocked duct, you should be seen within 24 hours by one of our experienced Physiotherapists for your assessment and treatment.
 Our Physiotherapists are very supportive of any concerns which you may have regarding your breast feeding.
-Gail, Jo-Ann and Hagit are our clinic Physiotherapists treating blocked breast ducts.
+Gail, Jo-Ann, Kateryna, Hagit and Negar are our clinic Physiotherapists treating blocked breast ducts.

 Treatment, if appropriate, usually consists of a specific dose of ultrasound to assist in the disruption of the blockage, soft tissue massage to move the blockage along the duct and heat.
 You will then be provided with a quiet area to nurse your baby.
 Education regarding what you can do at home will be also be provided.

 A follow-up appointment will be scheduled for the following day.
 Please feel free to ask any questions at any time.

 Pelvic Health concerns such as pelvic pain, incontinence, urgency and pelvic organ prolapse are very common and can affect a person’s day to day life.
 Unfortunately, these symptoms and conditions are not often talked about so many people can suffer in silence, not knowing that there are very effective solutions available.

 There are Physiotherapists specifically trained in Pelvic Floor Rehabilitation able to assess the symptoms you are having and make their recommendations for treatment in order to help you.

 The Pelvic Floor is the term used to refer to the group muscles which attach the pelvic bone to the sacrum.
 The muscles help support your organs, provide lumbar stability, as well as maintain continence and normal function.